sevidmusic/Roady/README.md

-- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request, and then uses the Routes defined by installed Modules in conjunction with a Roady HTML Template File to determine how the "output" should be organized.
+- Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a Request, and then uses the Routes returned by the Router's Response in conjunction with a Roady HTML Template File to determine how the "output" should be displayed.

 - Multiple websites can run on a single installation of roady, each making use of one or more installed Roady Modules.